User Case: Why is iPhone Not Letting Me Delete Photos?

 If you solved the issue of the iPhone won’t delete photos, before you begin to delete them from your iPhone, you’d better backup them to another place in case you want them on another day or mistakenly delete some photos.
 In this regard, MultCloud Cloud Transfer is recommended to you.

-Let’s see how easy to use MultCloud Cloud to transfer iCloud Photos to OneDrive (for example).
+Let’s see how easy to use MultCloud Cloud to transfer iCloud Photos to Google Photos (for example).

 Step 1: Sign up for a free account on the MultCloud website.

-Step 2: Add a cloud by tapping on the “Add Cloud” button and its icon.
-Then you will grant MultCloud access in the pop-up window.
+Step 2: Add a cloud by tapping the “Add Cloud” button and cloud logo.
+Then you will log in to the cloud account and grant MultCloud access in the pop-up window.

 Note: To add iCloud Photos to MultCloud, you will additionally go through the two-factor authentication.